 The chief justice and a maximum of 55 judges comprise the High Court.
 The court is constituted by a judge sitting alone, although it may sit as a full court of two or more judges.
 Judges of the High Court may be assigned, from time to time, to sit in criminal or civil divisions of the Court of Appeal.

 District courts discharge the bulk of the judicial workload.
 Their predecessors were magistrates’ courts, which were reconstituted as district courts in 1980.
-As of 2011 there were 63 district courts located throughout New Zealand, with provision for the appointment of up to 156 judges of the court.
-The number of district court judges is increased periodically to accommodate judicial workload pressures.
+In 2011 there were 63 district courts located throughout New Zealand, with provision for the appointment of up to 156 judges of the court.
+The number of district court judges is increased periodically to accommodate judicial workloads.
 A judge sitting alone constitutes the court.

 District courts exercise an extensive criminal jurisdiction.
 They hear over 95% of all criminal trials, including jury trials on all but the most serious matters.
 In addition, district courts have jurisdiction over civil claims up to a monetary limit of $200,000.
 They also exercise limited appellate jurisdiction over disputes tribunals and other administrative bodies such as the Tenancy Tribunal.